 All of this means that we have phones and we like to use them.
 And, oh yeah, we also like to shop!
 The perfect combination for spurring growth in the mCommerce industry.

 When we step outside the US, we don't see quite the same numbers.
-There are currently a little more than 7 billion people on the planet, which means that around half of the world's population are smartphone users.
+There are currently a little more than 7 billion people on the planet, which means that far more than half of the world's population are smartphone users.
+Some people might have more than one subscription, but that still wouldn’t account for the massive growth.

 That's nowhere near the 81 percent penetration rate we see in the US, but it's still a pretty significant number.
 And it's growing.
 In poorer, less-developed countries, smartphones are being adopted at breakneck speeds, especially as prices come down and network infrastructure improves.

 Even with just half the world using smartphones, mCommerce is still on the rise.
-With so many more people still to get these devices, we suspect we're just at the beginning of this trend.
+With so many more people still getting these devices, we suspect we're just at the beginning of this trend.

 This is a pretty remarkable number, especially when we extrapolate it out and calculate this over a lifetime.
 It works out to around 76,000 hours OR ABOUT NINE YEARS.